chanzuckerberg/czi-oss-training/02-participating-in-oss/02-good-corporate-oss-citizen.md

 - Continue to make releases in quick succession
 - Focus on certain maintenance activities in addition to enhancement tasks

-Projects can aim create a welcoming environment for everyone, and work with the community to review and update the roadmap regularly.
+Projects can aim to create a welcoming environment for everyone, and work with the community to review and update the roadmap regularly.

 #### 4. Maturity